brianr747/SFC_models/RoadToVersion1.rst

 The following are the areas of code that will be examined.
 - Logging will be back-filled throughout the code base.
 The user should be able to see what is happening by looking at the log.
-- An Equation class will be added.
+- An Equation class may be added.
 Previously, equations were just lists of strings (str).
 Only limited functionality is expected to be embedded in Version 1.0; the main feature is ensure that the user operations are safe.
 - Methods that are viewed as "private" will be renamed with "__" in their names; they will not show up in help
 - Refactoring to ensure greater consistency of naming and parameter usage.
-- Allow users to define functions to be used within equations.
+- Allow users to define functions to be used within equations. **[DONE]**
 - Example scripts will either be updated or moved to the "deprecated" folder.

 Documentation